 Trade and Investment Framework Agreement

 Kuwait signed a Trade and Investment Framework Agreement (TIFA) with the United States in February 2004.
 The TIFA is the first step in developing economic reform and trade liberalization criteria to strengthen the U.S.-Kuwait economic relationship.
 At the first bilateral TIFA Council meeting, held in May 2004 in Washington, D.C., it was agreed that the TIFA process would provide for periodic technical discussions.
 Several areas in particular stood out as needing further attention: intellectual property rights (IPR), standards-related issues, taxation, and service and investment requirements.
-There is no move at this point to re-introduce a TIFA.
+Recent discussions between the Office of the United States Trade Representative and the Kuwait Ministry of Commerce and Industry have taken place under the auspices of the TIFA.